 Building / interfacing your own sample environments to DanMAX:

-To minimise the time used to install and align user supplied sample environments we propose that users design their setups to match the kinematic mount installed on the large hexapod on the instrument.
-A detailed drawing of the interface and SE envelope can be found here, and a reference CAD model of the user supplied interface plate is available here.
-Any equipment must be approved by MAX IV and DanMAX staff before use.
-Please contact the DanMAXstaff for information about interfacing to other systems, e.g. control system, motion control, compressed air etc.
+To minimize the time used to install and align user-supplied sample environments, we propose that users design their setups to match the kinematic mount installed on the large hexapod on the instrument.
+A detailed drawing of the interface and SE envelope on the PXRD2D instrument can be found here, and a reference CAD model of the user-supplied interface plate is available here

 Other equipment

 Biologic VMP3 potentiostat (https://www.biologic.net/products/vmp3/) with 14 channels.
 Two ‘low current’ channels are available.
 The potentiostat uses Biologic EC lab control software.
 Electrochemistry data is not collected in the normal X-ray data files but time stamps are collected in both datasets to align them in the data analysis.
+(Compatible with PXRD2D and Imaging)

 PandABox (https://quantumdetectors.com/n/products/pandabox/) used for handling triggering in- and outputs (TTL signals) in addition to facilitating continuous scans.
 Please contact the DanMAX staff before submitting you proposal requiring TTL triggering.
+(Compatible with PXRD2D and Imaging)

 Gas mixing panel.
 The panel makes it possible to mix two different gases and use these in either flow or static conditions up to 200 bar.
 The system can be purged via a vacuum line.
 Only non-toxic and non-flammable gases are permitted at this time.
 No sample cells are available at DanMAX, thus users must bring their own sample cell.
 Please contact DanMAX staff before submitting you proposal requiring the use of gases.
+The unit is controlled via the control system and the pressures are recorded in the experimental metadata.
+(Compatible with PXRD2D and Imaging)

 Laboratory equipment